MEET THE STAFF

 Brian Nowicki, Southwest Deputy Director, Senior Public Lands Advocate

-Brian (he/him) works in the Center's Public Lands program on the protection of forest ecosystems and wildlife habitat in the Southwest.
+Brian (he/him) works in the Center's Environmental Health, Southwest, and Southern Rockies programs on the protection of forest ecosystems and wildlife habitat in the Southwest.
 Brian received his Master of Science degree in forestry at Northern Arizona University before joining the Center in 2001, where he first worked in Tucson, Arizona, as a conservation biologist for our campaigns on national forest and federal endangered species policy, and then in Sacramento, California, working on climate-related issues including fossil fuels, carbon emissions, climate resilience, forests and fire.

 Contact: Albuquerque, NM, 505.917.5611, email Brian